 Jason Baxter, Ph.D.

 B.A.
 (Classical Philology), University of Dallas; M.A.
 (Italian Studies), University of Notre Dame; Ph.D.
 (Literature), University of Notre Dame

 (307) 332-2930, x.
 1103

 His scholarly publications include articles on the Platonic tradition in the Latin West, and writings on Dante.
-Most recently, Dr. Baxter worked with Wyoming Catholic College’s Distance Learning Program to produce a free, 18-part introduction to the Comedy: “Dante in the Year of Mercy.”
-His first book, A Beginner’s Guide to Dante’s “Divine Comedy,” which focuses on the spiritual meaning of Dante’s poetics, is now available from Baker Academic.
+Dr. Baxter worked with Wyoming Catholic College’s Distance Learning Program to produce a free, eighteen-part introduction to the Comedy: “Dante in the Year of Mercy.”
+His A Beginner’s Guide to Dante’s “Divine Comedy,” which focuses on the spiritual meaning of Dante’s poetics, is available from Baker Academic.
 He has also published Falling Inward: Humanities in the Age of Technology, An Introduction to Christian Mysticism: Recovering the Wildness of Spiritual Life.
 He has made multiple media appearances, and frequently writes and speaks on his own experiences in travel, the relevance of the liberal arts, the relationship between humanistic studies and technology, and topics on Dante, for both popular and scholarly audiences.

 Watch Dr. Baxter’s EWTN Live! interview with Father Mitch Pacwa: